panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 Variables in a program are everywhere.
 They are small pieces of data and logic that interact with each other: and this activity makes the application alive.

-In JavaScript an important aspect of working with variables is hoisting, which defines when a variable is accessible.
+In JavaScript, an important aspect of working with variables is hoisting, which defines when a variable is accessible.
 If you're looking for a detailed description of this aspect, then you're in the right place.
 Let's begin.

 ```toc